Snuzzn/AirBrB/BONUS.md

 - Celebratory confetti appears on screen when a booking request is successful.
 - Dynamic popover containing  underneath the 'Book Now' button, with booking statuses appropriately colour-coded.
 - Amenities have unique and engaging descriptions.
+- Can click on the reviews text at top to smooth scroll down to reviews

 ### Reviews
 - Reviews also display the reviewer, in addition to stars in lieu of numerical values.